 Testing is covered.
-AmeriHealth Administrators will cover the cost for testing, including antibody testing through December 31, 2020².
+AmeriHealth Administrators will cover the cost for testing, including antibody testing through April 21, 2021².
 First, contact your doctor or state health department.
-They will screen you based on CDC guidelines.
-Then they may issue a lab order for the test or they may treat you with a request to self-isolate and use over-the-counter medications.
 Learn more about the differences between diagnostic and antibody tests in this infographic.

 Talk to a doctor from anywhere¹.
 Telemedicine services for a COVID-19 related diagnosis from your primary care doctor are covered at no cost through the duration of the public health emergency (currently scheduled through April 21, 2021)².
 Telemedicine services from your doctor for a non-COVID diagnosis are available for same cost as an office visit, based on your health plan.
 You can also schedule a same-day appointment with a doctor 24/7 with MDLIVE¹ at no cost, depending on your plan.
 MDLIVE doctors can assess your symptoms and help with next steps.
 Register or login at mdlive/ahatpa.

 Specialists are available.
 The CDC recommends that the best way to prevent illness is to avoid being exposed to the virus that causes COVID-19.
 Ask your specialist if your visit can be done over the phone or video.
 If so, office visit cost-sharing will apply, based on your health plan.
 This also includes urgent care, nutritionists, and therapists (occupational, physical, speech).
 Physical and occupational therapy must be conducted via video.